AnnieYurongHuang/DESIGNTK-531---Assignment-Week-9/README.md

 1. An MQTT publisher that sends temperature data.
 2. An MQTT subscriber that listens to this data and controls a stepper motor connected to a Crickit Hat when the temperature exceeds a threshold.

+## How It Works

+### Publisher
+The `motorpub.py` script generates random temperature data and sends it over MQTT.
+It continually publishes this data to the topic `"pythontest/sensors/mysensor"`, which includes temperature values along with humidity and timestamp information.

+### Subscriber
+The `run_stepper.py` script listens for MQTT messages on the specified topic.
+When it receives a message, it decodes the data and extracts the temperature value.
+If the temperature exceeds 24 degrees Celsius, the script activates the stepper motor.
+The motor control logic triggers the stepper motor to make one full rotation forward and then backward, demonstrating how IoT devices can respond to data in real-time.

+### Messaging Logic to Motor Control Connection
+The core of this project lies in the integration of MQTT messaging with physical device control:

+- **MQTT Messaging**: Provides a lightweight method of carrying data (temperature readings in this case) using a publish-subscribe model.
+This is ideal for IoT applications like this where data needs to be transferred from one point (the publisher) to others (subscribers) over a network.

+- **Motor Control**: Upon receiving the correct conditions (temperature > 24°C), the subscriber script engages the motor's hardware control through the Crickit Hat's motor driver libraries.
+This direct control of hardware based on data received over MQTT showcases a practical IoT application.

 ## Hardware Requirements
 - Raspberry Pi (tested on Raspberry Pi 4)
 - Adafruit Crickit Hat